wmaynard/chat-service/README_ADMIN.md

 }
 ```

-When an admin send is received and there is **no `roomId` specified**, the message type becomes an `Announcement`.
+When an admin send is received and there is **no `channel` specified**, the message type becomes an `Announcement`.
 These special messages are returned exactly once in _every_ response, whether they meet the `lastRead` criteria or not.
 They don't belong to any specific Room.

 A maximum of 10 announcements can be active at any time.
 If an 11th is issued, only the 10 most recent announcements will remain unexpired (the oldest messages are immediately expired).
 This is done to guarantee a malicious admin can't abuse the system and prevent message deliveries to players by spamming endless announcements.